useblocks/sphinx-needs/docs/contributing.rst

 **Sphinx-Needs** requires only
-`Poetry <https://python-poetry.org/>`__ to be installed as a system dependency, the rest of the dependencies are ‘bootstrapped’ and installed in an isolated environment by Poetry.
+`Poetry <https://python-poetry.org/>`__ to be installed as a system dependency, the rest of the dependencies are 'bootstrapped' and installed in an isolated environment by Poetry.

 1. `Install Poetry <https://python-poetry.org/docs/#installation>`__